 Before you apply for financial aid, determine how much aid you will need to cover your tuition, fees, and books.
 If taking out student loans, be mindful that these loans must be paid back whether or not you graduate.
 We encourage you to take the least amount of loans possible so that your loan repayment amount is manageable.

-Use the Net Price Calculator to determine the cost of earning your degree.
-Subtract any types of financial assistance you may receive to determine the remaining balance.
-The types of assistance you may be eligible for include Company Tuition Assistance, Military Education Benefits, non-federal grants (BIA, Tribal Assistance, etc.), State Vocational Rehabilitation benefits, private alternative loans, Workforce Investment Act (WIA), Training Assistance Act (TAA), gifts, etc.
+Please pursue all other avenues of financial assistance available to you to reduce your student loans, which may include: Company Tuition Assistance, Military Education Benefits, non-federal grants (BIA, Tribal Assistance, etc.), State Vocational Rehabilitation benefits, private alternative loans, Workforce Investment Act (WIA), Training Assistance Act (TAA), gifts, etc.

 To apply for federal financial aid, you need to complete the Free Application for Federal Student Aid (FAFSA).
 Completing this form doesn’t take a lot of time.
 The information you provide on this form helps determine the type and amount of aid you are eligible to receive.
 Fill out the FAFSA now.